BUL - Update

 Representative of Ireland to the Palestinian Authority was present for the

 official dedication of Turathuna: Center for Palestinian Heritage.
-Development

-local schools and cultural centers had an opportunity to experiment with some of
+representatives of local schools and cultural centers had an opportunity to

-the available computer technology.
-In his remarks Br.
-Vincent Malham expressed
+experiment with some of the available computer technology.
+In his remarks

-appreciation to the researchers, technicians, consultants, and donors who
+Br.
+Vincent Malham expressed appreciation to the researchers, technicians,

-assisted in the creation of this facility.
+consultants, and donors who assisted in the creation of this facility.

 LIBRARY SKILLS